Write for us

 We love pieces that are bold and challenging, that encourage our readers to look at particular issues from a new perspective or teach them something new.
 When you are pitching, bear in mind why you are the best person to write this.

-Features are for telling reported stories in more depth, and cover a broad range of women’s health-related topics.
+Features are for telling reported stories in more depth, and cover a broad range of health-related topics.

 Features can investigate specific issues and topics, like this piece exploring the impacts of abstinence-only sex education or this piece investigating whether or not menstrual cups can really shorten your period.